julzaza/wildwitchherbs/_posts/2025-07-03-seven-witchy-herbs.md

 Across the world, certain herbs have followed us through war, sickness, birth, death, and dream.
 They're not cute.
 They’re **protective**, **prophetic**, and sometimes **provocative**.
 They’ve been burned on altars, tied to cradles, smeared on skin before battle.

-Here are seven such herbs — the ones witches have always kept close.
+Here are seven such herbs, the ones witches have always kept close.

 ---